starfighterheavy/sftp-to-http/README.md

 # Getting Started

-First, set your HTTP_SERVER_URL environment variable to the URL you would like the file contents posted to.
+First, set your HTTP_SERVER_URL environment variable to the URL you would like the file contents posted to, and the SFTP_SERVER_PORT you want your SFTP server to listen to.

 ```
 export HTTP_SERVER_URL=http://example.com
+export SFTP_SERVER_PORT=2222
 ```

 Clone the repo to your local workspace.